AdaCore/learn/courses/intro-to-spark/chapters/03_Proof_Of_Program_Integrity.rst

 preconditions every time a subprogram is called, which is the runtime semantics of contracts.
 Postconditions, on the other hand, are verified once as part of the verification of the subprogram's body.
-For example, GNATprove must wait until ``Increment`` is improperly called to detect the precondition violation, since a precondition is really a contract for the caller.
-On the other hand, it doesn't need ``Absolute`` to be called to detect that its postcondition doesn't hold for all its possible inputs.
+For example, GNATprove must wait until :ada:`Increment` is improperly called to detect the precondition violation, since a precondition is really a contract for the caller.
+On the other hand, it doesn't need :ada:`Absolute` to be called to detect that its postcondition doesn't hold for all its possible inputs.